 detection and trade liquidation even with negative free capital.

-amount is reached in [Test] or [Trade] mode, enter calls do not open more trades, but
+amount is reached in [Test] or [Trade] mode, enter calls do not

 they still close reverse positions and update